 What Is a Hedge Fund?

-Hedge funds get their name from the original strategy of employing a combination of long and short strategies in order to “hedge” risk for the investors.
+Hedge funds get their name from the original strategy of employing a combination of long and short strategies to “hedge” risk for the investors.
 This strategy aims to obtain reasonable returns no matter which direction the stock market moves.
-Most investors in hedge funds are accredited investors, meaning that they must meet or surpass certain net worth and minimum initial investment requirements.
+Most investors in hedge funds are accredited investors, meaning they must meet or surpass certain net worth and minimum initial investment requirements.

 Why Start a Hedge Fund?